 - Distance between the center of the charges i.e. d meters.
 The force is inversely proportional to the square of the distance d.

 - The medium in which the bodies are placed.

 The role of permittivity comes in this third point.
 It is found that force acting between nearby same charged bodies separated by the same distance is different in different mediums.

-From the equation of Coulomb’s law, we find that the force acting between nearby electrically charged bodies is inversely proportional to the term εoεr.
+From the equation of Coulomb’s law, we find that the force acting between close-by electrically charged bodies is conversely corresponding to the term εoεr.

 This term is called permittivity of the medium.
 Here, εo is known as the absolute permittivity of the vacuum and εr is the relative permittivity of the medium in which the bodies are placed.

 Relative Permittivity or dielectric constant is defined as the ratio of the actual or absolute permittivity of a medium to the absolute permittivity of vacuum.
 If the permittivity of a medium is ε then:

 This ratio is 1.0006 for air.
 That means relative permittivity of air is 1.0006.